gopalindians/base/README.md

 $db->commit(); // commit your changes (INSERTs mostly)
 $db->rollback(); // if called before commit(), all changes will be rolled back
 ```

+## Contribute

+In order to contribute, please create a pull request and/or use the issue tracker on GitHub.

 ## License